mariokovacic/AndContinueToBeBetter/README.md

       - and the slideshow I did, is based solely on my knowledge of JS, with time and a bit of internet it will be a lot better.
       - every aspect of this page would be better if there was an actual goal to achieve, but without any goals, i'm satisfied with animations, simple design and interactivity.

+      - and I would build that webpage completely, but considering all of the other pages would just require from me to fulfill them with content which I dont have, I just focused on samo JS, animations, interactivity and simplicity.